|Murray Harbour Range Rear, PE|

 Arrangements were made in 1902 to reduce the height of the front range light by 3 metres (10 feet) so that the back light could be more easily distinguished.

-Keeping the Murrary Harbour Rear Range Light was certainly a family affair as James Penny was keeper from 1878 to 1897, and he was followed by Robert Penny, Sr. and Robert Penny, Jr. The rear light was sometimes referred to as Penny’s Light, and the front light was also known as the Beach Light.
+Keeping the Murrary Harbour Rear Range Light was certainly a family affair as James Penny was keeper from 1878 to 1897, and he was followed by Robert Penny, and Robert Curtis Penny.
+The rear light was sometimes referred to as Penny’s Light, and the front light was also known as the Beach Light.
+Emerson MacLeod and Robert Curtis Penney were serving as keepers of the range lights in 1963, when the lights were electrified.
+They continued to serve as caretakers after electrification but at a greatly reduced salary.

 The present front range light stands 7.2 metres (23.6 feet) tall, has a vertical red stripe on its seaward face, and displays a fixed red light.
 The companion rear range light stands 13.6 metres (44.6 feet) tall, also features a red stripe on its white tower, and exhibits a fixed red light at a focal plane of 17.8 metres (58.4 feet).